Four Palestinians die in storming of UN food warehouse a day after gunfire at new Gaza aid site

 He repeated that Israel plans to move Gaza's entire population to a "sterile zone" at the southern end of the territory while troops fight Hamas elsewhere.
 Netanyahu has also vowed to facilitate what he refers to as the voluntary emigration of much of Gaza's population to other countries, a plan for what Palestinians and others view as forcible expulsion.

-Yemenia had a total of four aircraft registered, according to the plane-tracking website FlightRadar24.
+Yemenia had a total of four registered aircraft, according to the plane-tracking website FlightRadar24.
 Israel destroyed three of the planes in a May 6 airstrike on the airport that also riddled the runway with craters.

-Footage released by the airport Wednesday showed a smoking Yemenia plane shorn in half with debris cluttering the runway.
-Yemenia said the plane was scheduled to fly Muslim pilgrims to Saudi Arabia.
-It did not say if anyone was wounded.

-The carrier also announced the temporary suspension of flights to and from the airport.
+Houthi-backed Yemeni President Mahdi al-Mashat visited the airport Wednesday and said his group “will not back down” from its support of people in Gaza until the siege ends, according to SABA Yemen News Agency.

 The Houthis have targeted Israel throughout the war in Gaza in solidarity with Palestinians, raising their profile at home and internationally as the last member of Iran’s self-described “Axis of Resistance” capable of launching regular attacks on Israel.

 The Houthi missiles have mostly been intercepted, although some have penetrated Israel's missile defense systems, causing casualties and damage.
-Israel has frequently struck back against the rebels in Yemen, especially around the vital Hodeida port.
+Israel has frequently struck back, especially around the vital Hodeida port.

-Netanyahu said Israel would continue to strike as long as the Houthis continued launching missiles toward Israel.
-“Whoever doesn’t understand it by force — will understand it by more force,” he said.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and abducting 251.
 Hamas still holds 58 hostages, around a third of them believed to be alive.
 Most of the rest were released in ceasefire deals or other agreements.
 Israeli forces have rescued eight and recovered dozens of bodies.